Stuart Forster attempts to go tree climbing at Zip World Fforest in Snowdonia National Park, Wales.

 I’ve just seen a group of kids scampering fearlessly across the ropes and know that my upper body strength means I can get around without problems.
 Unexpectedly, though, my long-dormant fear of heights has erupted.
 I’ve frozen.

 Adventure in Snowdonia National Park

 It’s an odd moment and I’m now holding up the group I’m with.
 Logically I know I’m safe and only, at most, a dozen feet above the ground.
 Illogically, though, standing by the edge of a raised platform has proven too much for me.
 My body refuses to follow orders and step out onto the next of the ropes suspended in the woodland of Snowdonia National Park.

-Vikki’s chooses her words carefully, eventually helping me get round the practice loop and back on to the raised wooden platform marking the beginning of the high ropes course.
+Vikki chooses her words carefully, eventually helping me get around the practice loop and back onto the raised wooden platform marking the beginning of the high ropes course.